CootCraig/nanoc_blog/blog/content/posts/2015-10-04-solsylva-10x9-cnc.md

 * Stepper Motors can be connected with 4 pin molex connectors.
 * Runs on 12-36V DC.
 (At the moment only the Pololu DRV8825 drivers can handle up to 36V so please consider the operation voltage when powering the board.)

+### Spark Concepts - CNC xPRO Controller V2

+<a href="http://www.spark-concepts.com/cnc-xpro-controller-v2/" target="_blank">CNC xPRO Controller V2 - $129.00</a>

+Take your CNC router to the next level with Spark Concepts' original CNC xPRO driver.
+Runs 4 DRV8825 motor drivers; allowing for dual motor configurations on the X,Y, or Z axis.
+The CNC xPRO is printed on 2oz copper to handle heavy current and improve thermal management of the motor drivers.
+Version 2 of the CNC xPRO ships with the latest GRBL.

 ### Polulu DRV8825 Stepper Motor Driver Carrier, High Current

 <a href="https://www.pololu.com/product/2133" target="_blank">Polulu DRV8825 page</a>